rocicorp/replicache/doc/docs/server-pull.md

 ### `cookie`

 The cookie that was received last time a pull was done. `null` if this is the first pull from this client.

+### `lastMutationID`

+The `lastMutationID` the client received in the last [pull response](#http-response).
+This can be useful in cases where a server receives a pull request from a client it doesn't know about (perhaps because the client state has been deleted).
+In that case one thing one might do is to re-establish the record of the client on the server side with the `lastMutationID` it is expecting, which is this value.

 ### `pullVersion`